geometric-intelligence/TopoProteo/README.md

   <img src="resources/workflow.jpg" width="700">
 </p>

 The main pipeline trains and evaluates a wide range of state-of-the-art TNNs and Graph Neural Networks (GNNs) (see <a href="#gear-neural-networks">:gear: Neural Networks</a>) on numerous and varied datasets and benchmark tasks (see <a href="#books-datasets">:books: Datasets</a> ).
-Through TopoTune (see <a href="#bulb-topotune">:bulb: TopoTune</a>), the library provides easy access to training and testing an entire landscape of graph-based TNNs, new or existing, on any topological domain.

 Additionally, the library offers the ability to transform, i.e. _lift_, each dataset from one topological domain to another (see <a href="#rocket-liftings">:rocket: Liftings</a>), enabling for the first time an exhaustive inter-domain comparison of TNNs.

 ## :jigsaw: Get Started